WSULib/SVCatConnector/README.md

 * Unpackage and place it in a web-accessible folder on your webserver
 * Modify ownership of the SVCatConnector/json/temp/ folder so that the webserver (perhaps called httpd or www-data if using Apache) has write permission
 * Modify SVCatConnector/php/settings.php to configure your Z3950 instance
-* In your browser, navigate to Stack View folder/SVCatConnector/index.php, and you should see your catalog stack.
+* In your browser, navigate to SVCatConnector/index.php, and you should see your catalog stack.
 * Errors in your configuration should appear on the index page.